Nanzaro and I went to Lansdowne Foodcourt for lunch after running some errands.

 OK things like this bother me especially when they try to be classy but ignore the details.
 The white table cloth above, I find them distractingly nonuniform.
 That was not just it.
 The materials are cheap and too light that it shifts when you move the plates or teapot around.
 And they are wrinkled.

-They must have spend some … More on following page.
-Click here to continue reading
+They must have spend some … Continue reading

 Minoo, Marian, Lorna and I volunteered in the Activate!
 Wellness Fair 55+ at the Minoru Place on March 16th, 2011.
 The Activate Fair is to promote programs for the 55+ to keep our seniors active in the community and stay healthy.